 Permanent Residents who have sufficient time, insufficient funds and whose applications are uncomplicated may wish to process their own applications without the need for assistance from either a lawyer or consultant.
 If you fit this category do not fall prey to those advising you that you are required to use a consultant to process citizenship applications.

 In addition to amending the citizenship laws to create more stringent conditions for approval, the government has also indicated that it believes there are a large number of citizenship approvals which have been obtained either through fraud and or misrepresentations.
 As a result there has been an increase in the number of positive citizenship applications which the government has appealed.

 If you have had your positive Citizenship application appealed or the government seeks to revoke your citizenship, contact our office to arrange a consultation.
-We can then assess the chances of success on appeal and recommend a course of action.
+Mr. Levine can then assess the chances of success on appeal and recommend a course of action.